Azure/azure-sdk-for-js/sdk/search/search-documents/README.md

 -   [Index management operations](https://docs.microsoft.com/rest/api/searchservice/index-operations).
 Create, delete, update, or configure a search index.
 -   [Document operations](https://docs.microsoft.com/rest/api/searchservice/document-operations).
 Add, update, or delete documents in the index, query the index, or look up specific documents by ID.
 -   [Indexer operations](https://docs.microsoft.com/rest/api/searchservice/indexer-operations).
 Automate aspects of an indexing operation by configuring a data source and an indexer that you can schedule or run on demand.
 This feature is supported for a limited number of data source types.
 -   [Skillset operations](https://docs.microsoft.com/rest/api/searchservice/skillset-operations).
-Part of a cognitive search workload, a skillset defines a series of a series of enrichment processing steps.
+Part of a cognitive search workload, a skillset defines a series of enrichment processing steps.
 A skillset is consumed by an indexer.
 -   [Synonym map operations](https://docs.microsoft.com/rest/api/searchservice/synonym-map-operations).
 A synonym map is a service-level resource that contains user-defined synonyms.
 This resource is maintained independently from search indexes.
 Once uploaded, you can point any searchable field to the synonym map (one per field).

 ## Typescript/Javascript specific concepts